 - Self-Deprecation: Barney is prone to this, apparently.
 Wilma's flowers are "deader than the crowd that time I tried doing stand-up comedy", and a mention of "deafening silence" prompts comparisons to "the first time I asked Betty to marry me".

-- Something We Forgot: Dino and Wicky are left behind in The Crags at the end of the first episode.
+- Something We Forgot: Dino and Wicky are left behind in The Crags at the end of an episode.

 - Super Strength: Bamm-Bamm has it, as in the original show.